 Rape and sexual assault, such as sexual abuse and criminal sexual acts, constitute crimes that are prohibited by New York State law (see Section 130 of the New York State Penal Code) and Section 4.3C of the Code for Student Conduct.
-Allegations of sexual assault or rape should be reported to the University Police Department at 516-876-3333, and allegations of sexual harassment on campus may be reported to Human Resources at 516-876-3179.
+Allegations of sexual assault or rape should be reported to the University Police Department at 516-876-3333.
+The college directs all student involved in incidents of sexual harassment to the College Title IX Coordinator for examination and action regardless of who receives the complaint and all victims of such harassment are given the contact number for Usama Shaikh (516-876-3080).
+The college directs all faculty and staff involved in allegations of sexual or interpersonal violence on campus to report to Human Resources at 516-876-3179.
 Victims of a sex crime may choose to report the offense and seek guidance from the Center for Counseling & Psychological Wellness Services prior to any other notifications.
-Victims may also request the College to change their academic and or living situations on campus after an alleged sexual offense.
-The victim may request the assistance of the Center for Counseling & Psychological Wellness Services and the Office of Student Health in this area.
+Victims may also request the College Title IX Coordinator, Usama Shaikh (516-876-3080), to change their academic and or living situations on campus after an alleged sexual offense.

 Allegations of sexual assault or rape occurring on or off campus may be reported to the Nassau County Police Department, Village of Old Westbury Police Department, the Village of Old Brookville Police Department or any other competent authority.
 The University Police Department will provide whatever assistance is needed in the notification of other Departments.
-The Offices of Student Affairs, Counseling Services, Health Services and the Dean of Students are available for consultation relative to such incidents.
+The Offices of Student Affairs, Counseling Services, Health Services, the Dean of Students, and the Title IX Coordinator are available for consultation relative to such incidents.
 Efforts will be made to ensure the confidentially of all reports, except what is required and necessary to investigate the alleged offenses.
 College authorities may issue a Campus Crime Alert to those areas of the College community affected by the crime.
 The issuance of this alert will depend on the particular circumstances of the crime.
 Victims providing information to the University Police may choose either criminal prosecution and/or a referral to the campus judicial discipline system.